sharktacos/OpenColorIO-configs/docs/Nuke.md

 ![nk](img/ACESpipeline_VFX2B.jpg)

-Finally, observe how the client film footage is returned in the same color space as it was recieved.
+Finally, observe how the client film footage is returned in the same color space as it was received.
 This is a core principle in VFX where the film footage is unchanged, other than to add the VFX on top, as if it was shot that way.

 ![nk](img/ACESpipeline_VFX2C.jpg)

-In addition to these imnputs you may also have input images of graphics elements and matte paintings.
-For the graphics elements, where the idea is to incorporate the grapical elements into the plate as if it was shot that way (say a cornerpin monitor display in a space ship, or a poster on a wall) the approach would be the same as used for color texture maps in [Maya](Maya.md):
+In addition to these inputs you may also have input images of graphics elements and matte paintings.
+For graphics, where the idea is to incorporate graphical elements into the plate as if it was shot that way (say a cornerpin monitor display in a space ship, or a poster on a wall) the approach would be the same as used for color texture maps in [Maya](Maya.md) where 8-bit sRGB images such as JPG or PNG are read in with a Color sRGB texture input transform:

 <div style="text-align: center;">
 <img src="img/ACESpipeline_VFX2G.jpg"  width="70%">